Utilizing Mood-Setting, Illuminating, & Room-Defining Mirrors

 Choosing Size & Shape

-Pay Attention To The Frame Style
+Pay Attention to the Frame Style

 Picking Placement